Getting a Handle on Contactless Payments and NFC Terminals

 Few merchants need it explained to them how contactless payments will create a smoother and quicker checkout experience—whether it’s EMV chips that stubbornly refuse to be read, fistfuls of cash that have to be counted and recounted, or checks slowly written out by hand, traditional payment systems have a way of slowing things down.
 The real question is whether or not contactless payments are safe from fraudsters, hackers, and other cyber-threats.

 The main difference between NFC and a regular card payment is the fact that it’s wireless—a credit card would require a physical connection between the EMV chip and the card reader.

-However, both systems tokenize the sensitive payment data so there’s nothing useful for hackers to steal on the merchant side.
-Much like EMV cards, contactless cards use a special chip (the Secure Element) to validate the cardholder’s identity.
+However, mobile wallet apps tokenize the sensitive payment data so there’s nothing useful for hackers to steal on the merchant side.
+Contactless credit card, meanwhile, use a special chip (the Secure Element) to validate the cardholder’s identity, just like the normal EMV chip.
 So far, there is no evidence that the wireless aspect of these transactions creates any additional exposure to fraud.